 Sleep disorders can be genetic but they are also treatable.
 So if you suffer from sleep disorders, come to Koala® Centers For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 How do you treat genetic sleep disorders?

 Genetic sleep disorders are a group of disorders that can cause difficulty with falling asleep and/or staying asleep at night.
 Sleep disorders can affect people of all ages, but are most common in young adults and the elderly.
 Sleep disorders are more likely to occur in people who have experienced some type of trauma, such as when they were sleep deprived, suffered surgery, or were in a car accident.
 Sleep disorders can also be caused by sleep apnea, which is a disorder that affects the respiratory system.
 There is a genetic aspect to sleep disorders as it has been proven that certain sleep disorders, such as insomnia, can be passed down from parent to offspring.

 Current thinking tells us that genetically inherited causes are responsible for many cases of sleep disorders.
 However, much more research must be conducted to determine the correlation between genetics and sleep disorders.
 The following are a few of the most commonly recognized sleep disorders that have a genetic aspect:

 – Inability to fall asleep or stay asleep

 – Light sleeping/easy nightly awakening

 Rapid eye movement (REM) sleep behavior disorder (RBD), with symptoms of: